Comparative Synthesis: Learning Near-Optimal Network Designs by Query: Motivation

-\textbf{Why synthesis with indeterminate objectives?} While Fig~\ref{fig:mcf} has encoded all \emph{hard} constraints, the architect has to provide an \emph{objective function} which maps each possible solution to a numerical value indicating the preference.
-Given a well-specified objective function, the bandwidth allocation problem becomes a quantitative synthesis problem and can be solved using existing techniques from both synthesis and optimization communities.
-E.g., in Fig~\ref{fig:mcf}, one can explicitly add an objective function $O_{real}$ and use the \code{minimize} construct (cf. Sketch manual~\cite{sketch:manual}) to find the optimal solution.
+Now Fig~\ref{fig:mcf} has encoded all \emph{hard constraints} and represented a \emph{qualitative synthesis} problem, which can be solved by Sketch~\cite{sketch} easily.
+The bandwidth allocations generated by the synthesizer (the values of \code{bw}) is just a network design solving the MCF problem.\footnote{We will use network design and network program interchangeably in the paper, as network design can always be extracted from the synthesized network program.} However, there are many different ways to fill the \codecolor{??}, corresponding to many different ways of assigning paths and leading to different throughput-latency combinations as computed in \code{main}.
+Which solution is the most desirable one?
+Traditionally, the architect has to explicitly provide a \emph{target function} which maps each possible solution to a numerical value indicating the preference.
+Given a well-specified target function, the bandwidth allocation problem becomes a \emph{quantitative synthesis} problem and can be solved using existing techniques from both synthesis and optimization communities.
+E.g., in Fig~\ref{fig:mcf}, one can explicitly add a target function $O_{real}$ and use the \code{minimize} construct (cf. Sketch manual~\cite{sketch:manual}) to find the optimal solution.

-Unfortunately, in practice, it is hard for network architects to precisely express their true intentions using objective functions.
-For example, to capture the intuition that once the throughput (resp. latency) reaches a certain level, the marginal benefit (resp. penalty) may be smaller (resp. larger), an architect may need to use an objective function like below:
+\textbf{Why synthesis with indeterminate objectives?} Unfortunately, in practice, it is hard for network architects to precisely express their true intentions using target functions.
+For example, to capture the intuition that once the throughput (resp. latency) reaches a certain level, the marginal benefit (resp. penalty) may be smaller (resp. larger), an architect may need to use a target function like below: